que4155/X-ray-Recognition/README.md

 Learning Rate Decay Factor : 0.7
 # DataSet
-num of female image : 169
+Number of female image : 169

-num of male image : 180
+Number of male image : 180

-I am a radiation technologist in hostipal, all data collecting from the hospital with premission.

 # Steps
-Download pretrained model Inception V2 and unzip it to ckpt file
+Download pretrained model Inception ResNet V2 and unzip it to ckpt file

-Classify your Data, i even reshape them to make sure the pubis symphysis right in center of picture
+Classify your Data and save a Label.txt, i even reshape them to make sure the pubis symphysis right in center of picture

-Use tfrecord.py to generate tfrecord for training
+Using tfrecord.py to generate tfrecord for training

-Use train.py to transfer learning with Inception Resnet V2 and some fine tuning, then we can get new model
+Using train.py to transfer learning with Inception Resnet V2 and some fine tuning, then we can get new model

-Use evaluate.py and last model to evaluate, here i tested this model with 50 pictures
+Using evaluate.py and last model to evaluate, here i tested this model with 50 pictures